Greatest virtuosos: six incredible musicians we wish we'd seen play

 The BBC Music Magazine team chooses the virtuosos from history they would love to have seen perform

 Virtuosity is the highest standard of musical technique and performance, a skill only truly attained by a handful of exceptionally talented musicians.
-The BBC Music Magazine team look back on some of the greats from over the centuries, and choose the virtuosos they wish they'd seen play.
+Below, the BBC Music Magazine team look back on some of the greatest virtuosos from over the centuries, and choose the musical magicians we wish we'd seen play.

 The best virtuosos of all time